 Remember, timing is critical when gardening in hot climates like the low desert of Arizona.
 Learning the best times to plant will help you be successful.
 This guide for cool-season flowers that love mild winters will help you know when to plant and whether to plant seeds or transplants.

 - The planting dates listed are for the low desert of Arizona (zone 9b).
-If you live in a different area, you may need to adjust your dates.
+You may need to adjust your dates if you live in a different area.

 - And finally, don’t be afraid to start flowers from seed.
 Transplants aren’t always available at the best time to plant.
 However, use good judgment when starting from seed.
 If it is at the end of the planting window for that particular plant, it might be best to plant a transplant rather than start from seed.